arne-fuchs/EDLogParser/README.md

 Beside the usual planet and system information it will also show:
 * Planet with the most biological, geological, human, xeno signals within the system.
 So you don't have to remember which planet it was.
 * A nice tree with all the bodies (and in the future also signals)
-* All necesarry system information so you don't have to look for it in the map panel

 ![image](https://user-images.githubusercontent.com/60095837/166445798-620072af-9cdc-492d-9f5c-f5f4fa5fc300.png)
 (On some devices the right panel's formation gets a bit messed up.
 It will be fixed)